newaetech/ChipShover/README.md

-# ChipSHOVER®
+# ChipShover®

-ChipSHOVER is an XYZ table &amp; driver, with handy Python interface.
+ChipShover is an XYZ table &amp; driver, with handy Python interface.
 It's designed for close analysis of ICs using tools like Electromagnetic Fault Injection (EMFI), EM Probes for side-channel, and more.
 In both specifications and cost it falls somewhere between between 3D printers & microscope stages.

 ChipShover consists of the following main parts: